antonmedv/monkberry/README.md

 This is very usefull to do then browser waiting some xhr request.

-To get info about prerendered template in runtime, use `monkberry.pool.store`.
+To get info about prerendered template in runtime, use `monkberry.getPoolInfo()`.

+> Note what prerender works only with first level DOM nodes.
+> This means you need to manually prerender templates used in if/for tags.
+> Look at [block](#blocks) statement for example.

 ### Pool